Looking to sell a house in California? If you need help understanding the process and legal requirements, we’ve got you covered.

 A CMA is a great tool to help you and your agent set a fair listing price for your home.
 But it’s just a recommendation: you can always list for more (or less) than the CMA valuation.

 Is a CMA free in California?

 Most California realtors will perform a CMA for free to try to win your business, presented during your initial interview with the agent.
 You will have to pay for a CMA (or broker price opinion) if you’re selling “for sale by owner” and just need a professional pricing recommendation.

 What if I don’t agree with the agent’s valuation?

-If the agent still insists on their valuation, ask them if there’s any minor repairs or improvements you can make to increase your home’s value before listing.
+If the agent still insists on their valuation, ask them if there are any minor repairs or improvements you can make to increase your home’s value before listing.

-If you’re still at a disagreement, it might just be worth trying to get out of your contract and finding another agent.
+If you’re still in disagreement, it might just be worth trying to get out of your contract and find another agent.